mustafatofur/chatgpt-article-generator/README.md

 #   🧠  ChatGPT Article / Content Generator

 Welcome to "ChatGPT Article / Content Generator" repository.
 Delighted to see you here!
-This is a **Laravel** script/app that helps you to create by the tone language unique article/content for your blog, news, recives ...etc websites or you can use this app in your personal research purposes.
+This is a **Laravel** script/app that helps you to create by the tone language unique article/content for your blog, news, recipes ...etc websites or you can use this app in your personal research purposes.